aurelio-amerio/techytok/_posts/2019-12-20-lesson-scope.md

 42
 ```

-A better approach is to instead return z and let the user to perform the allocation of z
+A better approach is instead to return z and let the user perform the allocation of z:

 ```julia
 function example3()